jcuenod/bibletech/_posts/2021-07-26-full-text-search-for-pdfs.md

   content MATCH 'NEAR("search" "terms")'
 ```

-The snippet function is a bit opaque but it's signature is:
+The snippet function is a bit opaque but its signature is:

 - `pdf_content`: Name of the table
 - `2`: Index of the column (zero based)